Borel Edge Colorings for Finite Dimensional Groups: Degree colorings for abelian groups

+\begin{proof} Essentially a proof by picture.
 By working separately on each $\Z/2 \times n\Z$-orbit, we can assume $n = 1$.
-Then, Figure \ref{fig:n=1} shows how to use the $(0,1)$-edges to transition between our two possible protocols for the $(1,b)$-edges in the case $b=3$.
-It should be clear how this pattern can be continued to other $b$.
+Then, Figure \ref{fig:n=1} shows how to use the $(0,1)$-edges to transition between our two protocols for the $(1,b)$-edges in the case $b=3$.
+It should be clear how this pattern can be continued to other $b$. \end{proof}

 Next suppose that $n$ does not divide $b$.
 Let $q = \gcd(n,b) = \gcd(n,2b) < n$.
-The following will be important for a soon to come number theoretic argument.
+The following will be important for a soon-to-come number theoretic argument.

 \begin{lemma} $b+m$ and $b-m$ do not both lie in the interval $(n-q,n+q)$ (mod $2n$). \end{lemma}

 \begin{proof} Suppose not.
 Then, since $m+b$ and $m-b$ differ by $2b$, a multiple of $q$, they must either be equal mod $2n$, or differ by exactly $q$ mod $2n$.